alicse233/swiftUIBasics/README.md

-# SwiftUI Weather Practice App
+# SwiftUI Basics Components and Weather App UI Practice

-This is a small practice project where I am learning the **basics of SwiftUI** by building a simple Weather UI.
+This is a small practice project where I am learning the **basics of SwiftUI** by building a simple Weather UI and more UI components with basic views in SwiftUI.
 The goal is to explore layout, styling, and state management in SwiftUI while recreating a weather app interface.

 ## Features